Fast uniform generation of random graphs with given degree sequences: Introduction

 The goal of this paper is to introduce a new technique for exactly uniform generation.
-Using it to modify switching-based algorithms, we can obtain vastly reduced run times.
-In particular, we obtain a linear-time, i.e.\ $O(M)$, algorithm that works for the same family of degree sequences as the $O(M^2\Delta^2)$ algorithm in~\cite{mckay90}.
-We first review the salient features of the latter.
+Using it to modify switching-based algorithms, we can obtain vastly reduced run times, specifically, we aim for linear-time algorithms.
+In the context of generating a random graph, this should be linear in the number of edges, i.e.\ $O(M)$, where we use $M$ to denote the sum of the degrees in the graph.
+In particular, we obtain a linear-time algorithm that works for the same family of degree sequences as the $O(M^2\Delta^2)$ algorithm in~\cite{mckay90}.
+We first review the salient features of the latter algorithm.

 The algorithm first generates an initial random multigraph in expected time that is linear in $M$.
-The initial pairing contains no loops of multiplicity at least two, no multiple edges of multiplicity at least three, and has a sublinear number of loops and double edges.
+(We describe the algorithm here in terms of multigraphs, though it is presented in~\cite{mckay90} in terms of pairings occuring in the above-mentioned configuration model.)
+The initial multigraph contains no loops of multiplicity at least two, no multiple edges of multiplicity at least three, and has a sublinear number of loops and double edges.
 The algorithm then uses an operation called $d$-switching to sequentially ``switch away" all the double edges (loops are treated similarly so we ignore them at present).
 Provided that a multigraph $G$ was uniform in the class of graphs with $m_2$ double edges, the result of applying a random $d$-switching to $G$ is a random multigraph $G'$ that is slightly non-uniformly distributed in a class of multigraphs with $m_2-1$ double edges.
 The following rejection scheme is used to equalise probabilities.
-Let $f_{d}(\tilde{G})$ be the the number of ways that a $d$-switching can be performed on $\tilde{G}$ and $b_{d}(\tilde{G})$ be the number of $d$-switchings that can create $\tilde{G}$.
-Assume that $\UB_d(m)$ and $\LB_d(m)$ are uniform upper and lower bounds for $f_d(\tilde{G})$ and $b_d(\tilde{G})$ respectively over all multigraphs with $m$ double edges.
+Let $f_{d}(\wt{G})$ be the number of ways that a $d$-switching can be performed on $\wt{G}$ and $b_{d}(\wt{G})$ be the number of $d$-switchings that can create $\wt{G}$.
+Assume that $\UB_d(m)$ and $\LB_d(m)$ are uniform upper and lower bounds for $f_d(\wt{G})$ and $b_d(\wt{G})$ respectively over all multigraphs with $m$ double edges.
 If a switching that converts some multigraph $G$ to a multigraph $G'$ is selected by the algorithm, then the switching is accepted with probability $f_d(G)\LB_d(m_2-1)\slash \UB_d(m_2)b_d(G')$, and rejected otherwise.
 If the switching is accepted, it is applied to the multigraph, whereas rejection requires re-starting the algorithm from scratch.
 Computing $b_d(G')$ takes $O(M^2\Delta^2)$ time, which dominates the time complexity of~\cite{mckay90}.

 The algorithm presented in this paper is obtained from the algorithm in~\cite{mckay90} by modifying the time-consuming rejection scheme.
 First, it was observed in~\cite{mckay90} that the rejection can be separated into two distinct steps, which are given the explicit names f- and b-rejection in~\cite{gao17}.
 The f-rejection step rejects the selected switching with probability $1-f_d(G)\slash \overline{f}_{d}(m_2)$, and the b-rejection step rejects it with probability $1- \LB_d(m_2-2)/b_{d}(G^\prime)$.
 It is easy to see that the overall probability of accepting the switching is the same as specified originally above.
 By a slick observation, there is essentially no computation cost for computing the probability of f-rejection.
 (See the explanations in Section~\ref{sec:time}).
 The modification in the present paper is to further separate b-rejections into a sequence of sub-rejections by a scheme we will call \emph{incremental relaxation}.
 This scheme will still maintain uniformity of the multigraphs created.